crytic/building-secure-contracts/program-analysis/echidna/testing-modes.md

     internalFunction(..);

-    // The following statement will always trigger a failure even if the execution ends with a revert emits AssertionFailure(..);
+    // The following statement will always trigger a failure even if the execution ends with a revert emits AssertionFailed(..);

     // The following statement will *only* trigger a failure using `assert` if using solc 0.8.x or newer
-    // To make sure it works in older versions, use the AssertionFailure(..) event anotherContract.function(..);
+    // To make sure it works in older versions, use the AssertionFailed(..) event anotherContract.function(..);

 } // side effects are preserved